ministryofjustice/make-recall-decision-ui/docs/tests.md

 ### Run E2E tests against local containers
 All dependencies will be mocked, including upstream APIs used by make-recall-decision-api, and HMPPS Auth.

-Set the CYPRESS_PASSWORDO and CYPRESS_PASSWORD_SPO env vars in the [.env.local.sample](./.env.local.sample) file when you copy it to .env.
+Set the CYPRESS_PASSWORD and CYPRESS_PASSWORD_SPO env vars in the [.env.local.sample](./.env.local.sample) file when you copy it to .env.
 The passwords can be obtained from the CYPRESS_PASSWORD_local and CYPRESS_PASSWORD_SPO_local env vars in [CircleCi](https://app.circleci.com/settings/project/github/ministryofjustice/make-recall-decision-ui/environment-variables)

 Run all services:
 ```